Analysis | Trump: I hope that the Supreme Court ends Obamacare

 The idea that Trump would be “stuck” with the law is bizarre in many ways.
 He’s the president!
 Come up with a replacement and hand it to Congress!
 That’s how the law works.
 But he clearly believes — as he stated explicitly to Stahl — that the best option is for the law to be tossed and something put together in its place.
 Maybe because it gives him leverage.
 Maybe just because he dislikes Obamacare instinctually.

 Trump is rarely pressed on the obvious inconsistencies in his assertions about health care, in part because he rarely faces an interviewer willing to press him on them.
 Stahl effectively cut through the smoke Trump whips up.
 He has no plan, he has no actual idea for protecting people with preexisting conditions and may not understand the economics of doing so.
-Most importantly, he actively hopes that the court will toss the law — an idea that’s obviously contrary to public opinion.
+Most important, he actively hopes that the court will toss the law — an idea that’s obviously contrary to public opinion.

 For some reason, Trump thought it was useful to publicize all of this hours before the final presidential debate.